Priyapd47/AtliQ-hardwares-sales-and-customer-report---Excel/README.md

 # Data-analysis-projects
+Created a Sales report for AtliQ Hardwares

+AtliQ Business Model:

+🔹 Hardware company that sell peripherals like PC, Mouse, Keyboard , Printers to Clients across the world.

 Sales And Finance Analytics Of AtliQ Hardwares:
 Sales Report:
 Project Goals:

 Customer Performance Report: Created a detailed report to assess customer performance.